garretttautkus/IS565_Creation/README.md

   done
 }
 ```
-This script function, unlike the other functionalities, will change all passwords at once without having to specify each user individually or loop through.
+This script function, unlike the other functionalities, will change all passwords at once without having to specify each user individually or looping through.

 # Function to change a user's password
 ```